Best Haircuts for Curly Hair 2025: Complete Guide to Embracing Your Curls

 Styling time: 10 minutes

-- Optional curly bangs (cut longer than you think!)
+- Optional curly bangs (but cut them LONGER than you think — curls shrink, remember?)

 4. Shoulder-Length with Face-Framing Layers